 William B. McGuire Clinical Professor of Law

 Director, Children's Law Clinic

-Wettach is the author of The Advocate's Guide to Assistance Programs in North Carolina, co-author of A Consumer's Guide to Heath Insurance and Health Programs in North Carolina, and a contributing author to Special Education Advocacy (LexisNexis, 2011).
+Professor Wettach is the author of A Parents’ Guide to Special Education in North Carolina, School Vouchers in North Carolina, The First Three Years, and a contributing author of Special Education Advocacy and Guide to Student Advocacy in North Carolina.

 Professor Wettach received her B.A. in journalism in 1976 and her J.D. with honors in 1981.
 She earned both degrees at the University of North Carolina at Chapel Hill.